Applying for a Student visa from outside the UK

 If you do enter via the eGates you'll need to keep evidence of the date that you entered the UK (such as flight tickets and or Boarding Passes) and provide these in addition to your other documents when you enrol.

-How to organise your Student visa in the UK and/or collect your BRP card
+How to organise your Student visa when you arrive in the UK

-If you are an EEA or Swiss national who has used the 'UK Immigration: ID check' app and received your visa in the form of an online digital status/e-visa, then this can be shared with anyone who needs to check your visa status by using the View and Prove service.
-You will not collect a BRP Card.
+If you are an EEA or Swiss national who has used the 'UK Immigration: ID check' app and received your visa in the form of an online digital status/e-visa, then this can be shared with anyone who needs to check your visa status by using the View and prove service

 Stays of up to 6 months